samuelmv29/scheduler/README.md

 Good examples of how to pass arguments into the kernel are found in existing system calls.
 In particular, follow the path of read(), which will lead you to sys_read(), which will show you how to use argptr() (and related calls) to obtain a pointer that has been passed into the kernel.
 Note how careful the kernel is with pointers passed from user space -- they are a security threat, and thus must be checked very carefully before usage.

+### Pseudo random number generator

+You'll need to add a function to generate random numbers in the kernel; some searching should lead you to a simple pseudo-random number generator, which you can then include in the kernel and use as appropriate.
+This is the only code you may use from an external source.

 ### ps

 Your ps application will print the following: